What is light? go to light-sequences

 3. light is both particle and wave

-In Fig. 3 the white dot of space is not seen, because it is hidden behind the green dot.
-In Fig. 4 the white dot is depicted a bit apart from the green dot to show, that space manifests first and form (photon) follows.
+Fig.3 combines Fig.1 and Fig.2.
+The white dot of space is not seen, because it is hidden behind the black dot.
+In Fig.4 the white dot is depicted a bit apart from the black dot to show, that space manifests first and form (photon) follows.

 ".. the joke is, that there is nothing in-between.
-In the left the electron disappears and in the right it will appear again, i.e. out of nothing something appears and is sinking back again into nothing.
-It is a lively, genuine creativity, i.e. that it is not a development and not an unfolding, but that it is really something new, which than disappears.
+In the left the electron disappears and in the right it will appear again, that means that out of nothing something appears and is sinking back again into nothing.
+It is a lively, genuine creativity, that means that it is not a development and not an unfolding, but that it is really something new, which than disappears.
 It is like at the beginning of the BIG BANG, it takes place continuously: The world is created new every moment, but with a memory of the world before."